grig23/primetime.en/help/AccountIQ/product-concepts.md

 ## Sharing level {#sharing-level-def}

 Also known as Risk Index - Accounts or Shared Accounts Risk Index, it is a value calculated based on an average of the sharing probability computed for every account in the set of selected MVPDs that has streamed from a one of the selected Programmer Channels during the selected time frame.

-## Sharing Probability Level {#sharing-probability-level-def}

-A dashboard panel with charts that divides the current segments sharing scores into sharing range categories of Very Low, Low, Moderate, High, and Very High, along with each categories percentage of the total amount of streaming for the segment.

 ## Static device {#static-device-def}